-- (1) All results met State and Federal drinking water health standards. - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
-The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only. - (6) Percent of monthly samples that are positive in Hayward tap water.
-There was no E. Coli positive samples collected in 2019. - (7) In May 2015, the SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
-In 2019, the range and average of the fluoride levels were 0.2 ppm 0.9 ppm and 0.7 ppm, respectively. - (8) The natural fluoride level in the Hetch Hetchy supply was ND.
-Elevated fluoride levels in the SVWTP and HTWTP raw water are attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - (9) This is the highest running annual average value. - (10) Aluminum also has a primary MCL of 1,000 ppb. - (11) The 90th percentile level of lead and copper must be less than the action level.
+(1) All results met State and Federal drinking water health standards.

+(2) These are monthly average turbidity values measured every 4 hours daily.

+(3) There is no turbidity MCL for filtered water.
+The limits are based on the TT requirements for filtration systems.

+(4) This is the highest locational running annual average value.

+(5) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only.

+(6) Percent of monthly samples that are positive in Hayward tap water.
+There was no E. Coli positive samples collected in 2020.

+(7) The San Francisco Regional Water System recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
+In 2020, the range and average of the fluoride levels were 0.6 ppm - 0.9 ppm and 0.7 ppm, respectively.

+(8) The natural fluoride level in the Hetch Hetchy supply was ND.
+Elevated fluoride levels in the SVWTP and HTWTP raw water are attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs.

+(9) This is the highest running annual average value.

+(10) The 90th percentile level of lead and copper must be less than the action level.
 The most recent Lead and Copper Rule monitoring was in 2016.
-In 2016, 0 of 59 sampled residences exceeded the Action Level at customer taps for copper, and 2 out of 59 sampled exceeded the Action Level at customer taps for lead. - (12) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFPUC for water disinfection. - (13) Chromium (VI) has a PHG of 0.02 ppb but no MCL.
-The previous MCL of 10 ppb was withdrawn by the SWRCB-DDW on September 11, 2017.
-Currently, the SWRCB-DDW regulates all chromium through a MCL of 50 ppb for Total Chromium, which was not detected in our water in 2019.
+In 2016, 0 of 59 sampled residences exceeded the Action Level at customer taps for copper, and 2 out of 59 sampled exceeded the Action Level at customer taps for lead.

+(11) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the San Francisco Regional Water System for water disinfection.